American Indian Education

 The goals and activities are determined with assistance and guidance provided by the District's American Indian Parent Advisory Committee (AIPAC) as well as ongoing community needs assessments conducted by the program.
 If you are interested in joining the Parent Committee and/or learning more about the American Indian Education Program, please contact our office.

-• Culturally relevant activities
+• Culturally specific activities for students and families

 • Access to supportive relationships